Duxah/FreePCB-2/README.md

 ![](pictures/presentation_2.png)

-* Added to the schematic editor a command to auto-update the file modification date.
+* (schematic editor) Added to the schematic editor a command to auto-update the file modification date.
 In the "description" attribute of the polyline, you must enter the following text `00.00.00|DD.MM.YYYY` or like this: `00.00.00|MM/DD/YYYY`.
 For an example see the Template.cds file that comes with FreePcb-2

-* Also added other commands to the polyline attributes window.
+* (schematic editor) Also added other commands to the polyline attributes window.
 Complete list of commands:

   - date
   - Link to part